Conor McGregor's net worth and the expensive things he owns

 As is the case with all sportspersons, Conor McGregor’s fortune can be neatly divided between his income from the sport and that outside of the ring.
 According to estimates by Forbes, it appears that his non-fight income forms the largest chunk of McGregor’s net worth.

-Forbes notes that he earned an estimated USD 33 million (INR 272 crore approx.) for his July 2021 fight against Poirier, which the Irishman lost.
-He was on Forbes’ 2022 The World’s Highest-Paid Athletes Earnings list at the No.35 spot with USD 43 million (INR 354 crore approx.) in earnings.
+Forbes notes that he earned an estimated USD 33 million for his July 2021 fight against Poirier, which the Irishman lost.
+He was on Forbes’ 2022 The World’s Highest-Paid Athletes Earnings list at the No.35 spot with USD 43 million in earnings.

-But the year 2021 was phenomenal for McGregor as he topped Forbes’ World’s Highest-Paid Athletes list with earnings of close to USD 180 million (INR 1,485 crore approx.) in 12 months from 1 May 2020 to 1 May 2021.
-During this period, he had a match with Poirier that he lost, but still netted an estimated USD 22 million (INR 181 crore approx.).
+But the year 2021 was phenomenal for McGregor as he topped Forbes’ World’s Highest-Paid Athletes list with earnings of close to USD 180 million in 12 months from 1 May 2020 to 1 May 2021.
+During this period, he had a match with Poirier that he lost, but still netted an estimated USD 22 million.

-Forbes also noted that the largest share in the pie, USD 150 million (INR 1,238 crore approx.), came from the sale of his stake in his Proper No. Twelve whiskey brand in April 2021.
+Forbes also noted that the largest share in the pie, USD 150 million, came from the sale of his stake in his Proper No. Twelve whiskey brand in April 2021.
 The remaining were from endorsements.
-According to Forbes, his earnings outside the ring for the 2021 period made him only the third athlete, after tennis legend Roger Federer and golf great Tiger Woods, to earn over USD 70 million (INR 577 crore approx.) off the field in a single year while still actively competing.
+According to Forbes, his earnings outside the ring for the 2021 period made him only the third athlete, after tennis legend Roger Federer and golf great Tiger Woods, to earn over USD 70 million off the field in a single year while still actively competing.

-Other than his yearly income, McGregor also earned USD 100 million (INR 825 crore approx.) as his share of his fight with Mayweather in 2017.
+Other than his yearly income, McGregor also earned USD 100 million as his share of his fight with Mayweather in 2017.

 Businesses Conor McGregor created